 Bernhard lives in Bern (Switzerland) and works for Kunstmuseum Basel.
 It is a highly regarded Museum of Art.
 “There I am responsible for the digital archive and the digital collection, among other things.
 I also completed an apprenticeship as an industrial climber.
 Before that I studied new media art in Zurich.
 I had the idea for the Highline project in Venezuela and organised it.

-Check out these amazing photos below:
+Check out these amazing photos.

 Angel Falls, one of the eight natural wonders of the world, are an icon for Venezuelan tourism and continue to be the number one destination for incoming foreign tourists.
-They are in Canaima National Park which has a number of different destinations, many can be combined in around 8-9 days.
+They are in Canaima National Park which has a number of unique destinations, many can be combined in around 8-9 days.

 By plane from either Caracas, Maracaibo, Margarita Island, Puerto Ordaz or Cíudad Bolívar to Canaima, then by river to the falls itself.
 Naturally, helicopter is another option not easily arranged and quite expensive.

 During the rainy season, which is basically May through November.
-The river levels are important in order to get to the falls – once folks disembark and reboard the curiaras (dugout canoes) too regularly it means water levels are getting too low to traverse the rapids.
+The river levels are important in order to get to the falls – once folks disembark and re-board the curiaras (dugout canoes) too regularly it means water levels are getting too low to traverse the rapids.

 It is possible sometimes to get to the falls during the dry season (Jan-May) – if that is the only time one is able to visit then it may be possible to do a fly-over if the water levels are prohibitive.